tkdhanasekar/demo/fail2ban.md

 ### fail2ban

-- Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time
+- Fail2Ban is used to update firewall rules to reject the IP addresses for a specified amount of time
 - Fail2ban is an intrusion prevention software framework
 - Written in the Python programming language
 - it is designed to prevent brute-force attacks.